-You will undertake a 60 credit group project as part of this course.
-In this, you will explore a real engineering problem from both a technical and business perspective.
-You'll produce an individual report based on this group work which gives an in-depth account of your specific areas of exploration, but also an overview of the whole group’s work.
+In the group project, you will explore a real engineering problem from both technical and management perspectives.
+You'll produce an individual report which gives an in-depth account of your specific areas of exploration, but also an overview of the whole group’s work.

-Throughout this process you will be supported by an academic supervisor, you'll submit weekly progress reports to support your progress and you'll also complete an online eLearning log.
+Throughout this process you will be supported by an academic supervisor and you'll undertake a range of assessment including reflective progress reports as part of your project coursework.

 Recent examples of projects undertaken by students on this course have included:

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.

 |Study mode||UK (home)||International and EU|